OpenAtom-Linyaps/linyaps/docs/pages/en/guide/ll-cli/update.md

 Usage: ll-cli upgrade [OPTIONS] [APP]

 Positionals:
-  APP TEXT                    Specify the application ID.If it not be specified, all applications will be upgraded
+  APP TEXT                    Specify the application ID.
+If it is not specified, all applications will be upgraded

 Options:
   -h,--help                   Print this help message and exit --help-all                  Expand all help

-If you found any problems during use,                                                                                                                                                           You can report bugs to the linyaps team under this project: https://github.com/OpenAtom-Linyaps/linyaps/issues
+If you find any problems during use,                                                                                                                                                           You can report bugs to the linyaps team under this project: https://github.com/OpenAtom-Linyaps/linyaps/issues
 ```

-Use `ll-cli upgrade ` to upgrade all installed apps to the latest version
+Use `ll-cli upgrade` to upgrade all installed apps to the latest version:

 Here is the output: